joanms/recipe-database/README.md

 ### User Stories

 As a user, I want to:
-- **Easily add my own recipes.**
+- **Add my own recipes.**
 The site has a recipe input form which is intuitive and easy to use.
 Users can type recipes into it, or copy and paste them from elsewhere.
 The database is structured to allow users maximum flexibility and ease of use when inputting and updating recipes, as outlined in the database schema explanation above.
 The HTML templates are set up to format the recipes neatly once they are input.

+- **Edit and delete recipes.**
+Each recipe page has an edit and delete button.
+When the delete button is clicked, a warning displays.
+This prevents users from deleting recipes accidentally.

 - **Search for recipes according to a wide range of criteria.**
-There are links to all the categories on the home page allowing users to see a list of all recipes in whichever category they are looking for.
+There is a search field in the navbar enabling users to search for recipes by keyword.
+The home page has links to lists of recipes in each category
-When a user clicks on the Search link in the navbar, they are taken to a search page which allows them to search for recipes according to various criteria such as keywords, categories, country of origin and dietary restrictions.
+(bread, starters, mains, sides, sauces and desserts) and to vegetarian, vegan and gluten-free recipes.
+The home page also has a dropdown menu that enables users to search for recipes with common allergens excluded.

 - **Edit and delete recipes.**
 Each recipe page has buttons that users can click if they wish to edit or delete recipes.
-When the delete button is clicked, a warning appears telling the user thatthis action is permanent.
+When the delete button is clicked, a warning appears telling the user that this action is permanent.
 The button to cancel deletion appears above the button to confirm it.
 This reduces the risk of accidentally deleting recipes.

-- **See how popular recipes are with other users.**

 ### Design